cartgr/Embeddings-for-Preferences/README.md

 # Embeddings for Preferences, Not Semantics

-Code and data for *Embeddings for Preferences, Not Semantics* (Submitted to NeurIPS).
+Code and data for the paper [*Embeddings for Preferences, Not Semantics*](https://arxiv.org/abs/2605.08360).

 We learn a sentence embedding whose distances reflect **preferential** similarity — the probability that a user who agrees with one text agrees